the pursuit of pleasure; sensual self-indulgence.

 Degenerate?
 I never saw myself as a degenerate.
 I am many things but that was not one of the self-descriptions I used on Plenty of Fish damn it!
 We all loaded into the shuttle to make our way from Mobay to Negril and of course as we got to Hedonism II, I was the ONLY person on the shuttle going there.
 As I went to get off the bus I said bye to the driver and loudly thanked him for helping out 'a degenerate.'
 (Is that hella childish?
 Yes, absolutely it was.)

 I'm still not sure who the degenerates were supposed to be at the resort - but the people I had the pleasure of meeting the whole week were AWESOME.
 The entertainment staff and all the tourists were friendly, kind and really fun.
+(Sidenote: I understand my Hedonism experience may not be everybody else’s but you know what?
+THIS MY BLOG OK)

 The resort had two sides; the nude side and the prude side.
 The prude side was for people who wore clothing/bathing suits and the nude side was, well, self-explanatory.
 That was definitely the party side.
 Along with the two sides, in the middle we had this incredibly quiet beach.
 Hedonism is part of Negril's 7 Mile Beach except no outsiders were allowed on ours.
 I could leave my resort and go walk through other resorts' land but they could not enter ours.
 On each end of our resort there was security preventing anyone from gallivanting to come gawk and be weird at Hedo.
 I really liked that because it was so peaceful without any outside interference.
 Sometimes it felt like I had the whole place to myself, especially since I was on the prude side of the beach mostly.